top of page

 • F — Unacceptable.
 Ineffective.
 No bueno.

 • D — Plans and promises exist, but little to no meaningful results.
-Leadership lacks boldness or urgency.
-Governance with no accountability.
+Leadership lacks boldness, urgency, and accountability.

-• C — Noticeable effort and gains, but inconsistent or far too slow to close gaps.
-Some strategies are working.
-Leadership willing to double-down and accelerate.
+• C — Noticeable effort and some gains, but inconsistent or far too slow to close gaps.
+Leadership shows willingness to double down and accelerate.

 • B — Clear evidence of improvement.
 Effective strategies are working, and gaps are closing at a pace that could eliminate them.
-Strong leadership and governance.
+Strong, focused leadership and governance.

 • A — No gaps.
-Latino students are achieving at high levels, with equity built into leadership, decision-making, and outcomes.
+Latino students are thriving at high levels, with equity embedded in leadership, decision-making, and outcomes.

 Voces Unidas evaluated the Roaring Fork School District across four areas: quality of education, human capital, parent power, and governance and leadership.
 The organization reviewed district presentations, questioned district leaders, requested public records, analyzed state data, and sought the opinions of Latino parents before issuing grades.